 A Look Back at Batman’s Long Rock ‘n’ Roll History

-Batman has been around for more than 75 years, which makes this the perfect time for us to look back on the famous masked vigilante's surprisingly long history with rock 'n' roll.
+Batman has been around for 80 years, which makes this the perfect time for us to look back on the famous masked vigilante's surprisingly long history with rock 'n' roll.

 The Dark Knight made his first appearance in a comic book on March 30, 1939, with issue No. 27 of Detective Comics.
 Since then, he's appeared in TV shows, blockbuster movies and bestselling video games.
 But what might surprise you is just how large of a shadow the Caped Crusader has cast over the world of rock music.